-Oral sprays have become more popular in recent times.
+Oral vitamin D sprays have become more popular in recent times.
 Unlike tablets, which of course go the way of food, vitamin D sprays are primarily absorbed via membranes in the oral cavity.

 In a 2016 RCT which compared the effectiveness of the aforementioned two supplements, oral spray was shown to be just as useful as regular supplementation at increasing vitamin D concentrations among healthy adults.

-Are there any negatives to vitamin D spray?
-Not as such, or at least no side effects or downsides have been posited thus far.
-The only thing one might argue is that vitamin D sprays tend to be on the expensive side.
+With all that said, vitamin D oral sprays tend to be on the expensive side.
 Some sprays may also contain artificial flavours to improve palatability, just like regular vitamin D tablets.

 Oh, and if you’re worried about taking too much vitamin D, don’t be: the overwhelming majority of supplements contain less than both the accepted ‘safe upper limit’ of 4,000 i.u. per day, and the No Observed Adverse Effect Level (NOAEL) of 10,000 i.u.